vernnobile/commeFont/README.md

 Comme Font
 =========

-Comme is the new name for the Oxygen Font family.
+Comme is a fork from the [Oxygen Font family] (https://github.com/vernnobile/oxygenFont).

 Comme is a font family designed for Free desktops and UI's.

 ![](assets/comme1.png)
 ![](assets/comme5.png)